Frequently Asked Questions

 the Calendar of Events tab.
 Typically we have meetings every other

-Thursday in VENI 106B (new vet school) and food starts being served
+Thursday in VENI 106B (new vet school).
+Food starts being served at

-at 7:10 pm and the meetings start at 7:30 pm.
-Sometimes locations
+7:00 pm and the meetings start at 7:30 pm.
+Sometimes locations will

-will change, but keep an eye out on social media, your email, and
+change, so keep an eye out on social media, your email, and this

 I don’t have a ride to events and meetings, what should I